On the Minimax Regret in Online Ranking with Top-k Feedback: Ranking Measures

 Negated DCG can be expressed in the form of $f(\sigma) \cdot R$ with

 \textbf{Precision@n Gain (P@n)}

 Negated P@n can also be expressed in the form of $f(\sigma) \cdot R$ with

 \begin{rem} There are reasons why we are interested in this linear (in $R$) form of ranking measures.
-The algorithms that establish the upper bound for the minimax regret rates require the construction of an unbiased estimator of the difference vector between two loss vectors that two different actions incur \citep{Bartok14, Lattimore18}.
-The nonlinear (in $R$) form of ranking measures makes such a construction extremely hard. \end{rem}
+The algorithms that establish upper bounds for the minimax regret rates require the construction of an unbiased estimator of the difference vector between two loss vectors that two different actions incur \citep{Bartok14, Lattimore18}.
+The nonlinear (in $R$) form of ranking measures (including AUC, NDCG, and AP) makes such a construction extremely hard (see details in \citet{Chaudhuri17}). \end{rem}